THE IRISH DIVORCE ACT

 (a) include a dependent child in an order for maintenance pending suit,

-(b) make an order for periodical payments, secured periodical payments or a lump sum to a dependent child,
+(b) make an order for maintenance, secured maintenance or a lump sum to a dependent child,

 (c) vary such orders.

-s.24 (1) The court may order that payments shall be made by a specified method and subject to appropriate terms and conditions.
+s.24 (1) The court may order that payments shall be made by a specified method and subject to appropriate conditions.

 s.24 (2) This section applies to an order under